Scum of the Brave: Light novel

 Written by Rocket Shokai, Scum of the Brave was initially serialized on Kadokawa Corporation's Kakuyomu website from February 12 to March 22, 2016.
 A single volume with illustrations by Yūya Kusaka was released under Fujimi Shobo's Kadokawa Books light novel imprint on December 24, 2016.

-A new edition illustrated by toi8 will begin publication under Shueisha's Dash X Bunko light novel imprint in early 2026.
+A new edition illustrated by toi8 began publication under Shueisha's Dash X Bunko light novel imprint on January 23, 2026.
+Three volumes have been released as of June 25, 2026.